extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 GitHub releases---if you'd like one then get in touch with [Ben](mailto:ben.swift@anu.edu.au).

-Conceptually, the Extempore shared system is a few things:
+Conceptually, the Extempore sharedsystem is a few things:

 - an easy-to-set-up signal chain with three configurable analogue synth instruments (including the ability to load & store presets)